Our Blog

 It was a nation of broad prosperity, the world's most vibrant middle class, and an idealistic belief (though not consistently applied) in freedom, justice, and democracy.
 It was a nation that led the world in innovation, productivity, and technology.
 And it was the healthiest country in the world.
 I have talked to many Trump supporters.
 I have talked with his inner circle.
 I have talked to the man himself.
 This is the America they want to restore."

-As we repeat elsewwhere on this site, indeed the political sands are shifting.
+As we repeat elsewhere on this site, indeed the political sands are shifting.